texnokot/techsummit2018/README.md

 Now after build run you will see security status of the project.
 ![bolt](https://publicbw.blob.core.windows.net/techsummit/bolt.png)

 Uff, seems not so good!
-But that's another story...
+But that's another story..